 If you need to install a NuBus card inside the dock, do it before following the steps below.
-See "Installing a NuBus Card" in this guide for instructions.
+See Chapter 3 in this guide for instructions.

-1. Place the dock on a hard, flat surface.
+Place the dock on a hard, flat surface.

 While you set up, you'll need access to the connectors on the back panel.